Throat Sprockets

 Throat Sprockets is an erotic horror novel by Tim Lucas, published in 1994.

+Plot

 It concerns an unnamed protagonist's obsessive quest to learn all he can about a mysterious film called Throat Sprockets.
 As fixation on the film consumes his personal life, he develops a sexual fetish for women's throats, an affinity which begins spreading to global and apocalyptic proportions, as the film's cult status and legend grows.